-The package contains roughly $310 billion to replenish the Paycheck Protection Program (PPP), including $60 billion that must be routed through lenders that serve hard-to-reach or minority groups, an additional $10 billion for the EIDL grant program, as well as an additional $50 billion for the Small Business Administration’s disaster relief fund for disaster/economic injury loans, in addition to allowing agricultural/rural businesses access to these types of funds.
+The April 2020 package contained roughly $310 billion to replenish the Paycheck Protection Program (PPP), including $60 billion that must be routed through lenders that serve hard-to-reach or minority groups, an additional $10 billion for the EIDL grant program, as well as an additional $50 billion for the Small Business Administration’s disaster relief fund for disaster/economic injury loans, in addition to allowing agricultural/rural businesses access to these types of funds.

 What does new PPP / EIDL funding mean for your business?